German billionaire missing in Swiss Alps

 Karl-Erivan Haub, heir to the Tengelmann supermarket chain, did not return from an off-piste skiing expedition near the Matterhorn on Saturday.

-A Tengelmann spokeswoman confirmed on Wednesday that a "full-speed" search was underway for Mr Haub.
+A Tengelmann spokeswoman confirmed on Wednesday that a "full-speed" search for Mr Haub had begun.

 The 58-year-old billionaire has been in charge of the firm since 2000.